-- It gives a good opportunity to Australia to compare its students on a global scale and examine how well prepared they are for facing the real-life scenarios and competition.
-From this survey, the educational institutions get an insight of where do they need to work upon on the students.
+- It gives a good opportunity for Australia to compare its students on a global scale and examine how well prepared they are for facing real-life scenarios and competition.
+From this survey, the educational institutions get an insight into where do they need to work upon on the students.

 - Moreover, Australia gets a good chance to compare itself with its own performance in the past years.
 It is always important to compare your own progress from the past if you want to know where you are heading.
 With PISA results, Australia can easily measure the effects of every policy change on the education system and students.

 Some Key Findings of The PISA 2015 Assessment